vvv-school/tutorial_dl-deployment/README.md

 #### Run on the robot

 In this simple application we did not consider more elaborated approaches to localize the region of interest, and fixed it at the image center.
 However, this `objectRecognizer` module can also take inputs from other modules, for instance the [dispBlobber](https://github.com/robotology/segmentation/tree/master/dispBlobber), which segments the closest blob in the disparity map and provides its coordinates as output.
 This allows to classify a varying area on the image, which can be easily controlled by moving the object of interest in front of the camera.
-Clearly, this implies that an RGB-D sensor, or a stereo camera like the one on the iCub, provides a disparity map :-).
+Clearly, this implies that an RGB-D sensor, or a stereo camera like the one on the iCub, provides the disparity map :-).

 If you run your `objectRecognizer` on the robot, together with the `dispBlobber`, you can connect the following ports: